OneMadGypsy/fuzzquery/docs/source/definitions.rst

 ``term``
   A group of consecutive, non-whitespace characters with word boundaries ``query``
-  1 or more ``terms`` separated by whitespace
+  One or more ``terms`` separated by whitespace ``span``
-``span``
+  A tuple of slice coordinates for the current match ``match``
-  a tuple of slice coordinates for the current match ``match`` the text that was matched
+  The text that was matched